Myrrh: Attributed medicinal properties

-Medicine

 In pharmacology, myrrh has been used as an antiseptic in mouthwashes, gargles, and toothpastes.
 It has also been used in liniments and salves applied to abrasions and other minor skin ailments.
 Myrrh has been used as an analgesic for toothache pain and in liniments applied to bruises, aching muscles, and sprains.

-Myrrh gum has often been claimed to reduce the symptoms of indigestion, ulcers, colds, cough, asthma, respiratory congestion, arthritis, and cancer.
+Myrrh gum has often been claimed to reduce the symptoms of indigestion, ulcers, colds, cough, asthma, respiratory congestion, arthritis, and cancer, although more good scientific evidence is needed to support these uses.
+There is evidence to suggest certain compounds in myrrh interact with central opioid pathways in the brain.

 Religious ritual

 In Ancient Egypt and Punt (Horn of Africa)

 The fifth-dynasty ruler of Egypt, King Sahure, recorded the earliest attested expedition to the land of Punt, the modern day Horn of Africa (particularly Somalia), whose members brought back large quantities of myrrh, frankincense, malachite and electrum.
 The expedition also brought back wild animals (particularly cheetahs), a secretary bird (Sagittarius serpentarius), giraffes and Hamadryas baboons (which were sacred to the Ancient Egyptians), ebony, ivory and animal skins.
 In a relief from his mortuary temple celebrating the success of this expedition, Sahure is shown tending a myrrh tree in the garden of his palace.
 The relief, entitled "Sahure's splendor soars up to heaven", is the only one in Egyptian art that depicts a king gardening.
 Myrrh was used by the ancient Egyptians, along with natron, for the embalming of mummies.